Virginia Brain Injury Lawyers

 - What causes most traumatic brain injuries?

 Traumatic brain injuries are often caused by violent accidents that rattle, rock, or strike the victim’s head.
-Car accidents are the most common causes of accident injuries in most regions across the country.
+Car accidents are the most common cause of accident injuries in most regions across the country.
 As such, they are also among the most common causes of traumatic brain injuries.
 If you are in a car accident that could have hurt your head or neck, then you should seek medical attention immediately.

 - Are brain injuries permanent?